 Popliteal artery injury should be suspected regardless of whether ischemia is evident.
 Clinical evaluation of the distal pulses cannot completely rule out a popliteal artery injury, even if the pulses are normal over a period of time.

-The ankle-brachial BP index Diagnosis Peripheral arterial disease (PAD) is atherosclerosis of the extremities (virtually always lower) causing ischemia.
-Mild PAD may be asymptomatic or cause intermittent claudication; severe PAD... read more (ABI) should be determined to check for vascular injury; values ≤ 0.9 are very sensitive for vascular injury.
+The ankle-brachial BP index Diagnosis (ABI) should be determined to check for vascular injury; values ≤ 0.9 are very sensitive for vascular injury.
+The blood pressure in the ankle below the injured knee can be compared to the blood pressure in the ankle of the contralateral side if ABI cannot be obtained.
 However, CT angiography is the gold standard for vascular evaluation after knee dislocation.
 Some experts also recommend CT angiography even if the ABI is > 0.9 and no physical examination findings suggest ischemia.